nerik/Leaflet.Emoji/README.md

 ## Future plans

+- bundle this into a properly usable dependency
 - more use cases and demos
+- a sandbox to quickly experiment with GeoJSON files
 - not only render GeoJSONs, but also raster layers
 - UTFGrid support?
+- in 'object' mode, support for mapping emojis to number ranges
 - better performance, better approach than the current naive one, ie "point in polygon in every polygon for every grid cell"

 ## Usage